Race must be considered in determining legality of police stops and seizures, WA state Supreme Court rules

 “Today, we formally recognize what has always been true: In interactions with law enforcement, race and ethnicity matter,” Justice Mary Yu wrote for the unanimous court.
 “Therefore, courts must consider the race and ethnicity of the allegedly seized person as part of the totality of the circumstances when deciding whether there was a seizure.”

 The case concerns Palla Sum, a person of color, who was sleeping in his car in Tacoma, when police came upon him.
-An officer ran his plates and determined the car had not been reported stolen.
+An officer ran his plates and determined the car was not stolen.

 The officer knocked on the window, asked Sum questions and asked him for identification.